-He has worked relentlessly with the Cambridge A- Level students to achieve academic laurels and assisted them in their international college applications and community service projects (including beach clean ups, support to the Accra Autism Centre, donations to the Osu Orphanage amongst others)
+He has worked relentlessly with the Cambridge A- Level students to achieve academic laurels and assisted them in their international college applications and community service projects (including beach clean-ups, support to the Accra Autism Centre, and donations to the Osu Orphanage amongst others)

 He believes understanding the uniqueness of every student is key to unlocking their potential, regardless of their academic challenges.

 Mr. Gozey obtained his Bachelor of Arts degree in Geography and Resource Development from the University of Ghana, Legon in 2003.
-In the progression of his teaching career, he has pursued various courses including such as British Council courses on managing student behaviour, understanding child protection, lesson management, cyber wellbeing amongst others.
+In the progression of his teaching career, he has pursued various courses, including British Council courses on managing student behaviour, understanding child protection, lesson management, and cyber well-being.

-He is a counselor, a career guidance coach and the chief patron of the student’s chaplaincy board of the school.
+He is a counselor, a career guidance coach and the chief patron of the student chaplaincy board of the school.